 I always keep a card, envelope and stamps on me to make sure I’m always prepared for my letter writing time.
 As a big fan of cards, I’m constantly browsing the internet for beautiful cards that embody my message, brand and voice.

 If you’re not quite convinced you’ve got enough to say to for one letter a week, I recommend starting with a simple thank you card.

 Why?
 Because as Randy Pausch says, “showing gratitude is one of the simplest yet most powerful things humans can do for each other.”

 I know that I’m now inspired to send more cards on a consistent basis.
-Thank you so much Claire for sharing your practice with us & for showing us that sending letters doesn’t have to be time-consuming or tedious.
+Thank you so much Claire for sharing your practice with us and for showing us that sending letters doesn’t have to be time-consuming or tedious.

-Let us know in the comments if you have a consistent writing practice or want to start or build upon one.
+Let us know in the comments below if you have a consistent writing practice or want to start or build upon one.
 We love comments!

 You can connect with Claire on her website, sign-up for her weekly newsletter here and find her on FB.
-And if you’re interested in working with her, but you’re not located in Toronto, Skype/ telephone consultations are available.
+And if you’re interested in working with her, but you’re not located in Toronto, Skype/telephone consultations are available.

 I want to live in a world where healthy eating doesn’t feel drastic, unsustainable and makes you hate yourself in the process.
 As a Registered Holistic Nutritionist, I am dedicated to helping my clients learn real food foundations, allowing them to feel empowered with their choices, no matter what the meal options might be.

-My “special sauce,” is in my kindness and my ability to meet you where you are.
+My “special sauce” is in my kindness and my ability to meet you where you are.
 I infuse compassion for my clients into how I work, and that allows you to be compassionate towards yourself – which is the key that unlocks healthier eating and makes transformational progress possible.